inno-devops-labs/F24-intro-labs/submission4.md

 :: Proceed with installation?
 [Y/n]
 ```

-Here, for yay package, the requirement paclages are:
+Here, for yay package, the requirement packages are:
 - git-2.46.0-1
 - perl-error-0.17029-6
 - perl-mailtools-2.21-8

 Thus, Dependencies can be checked through "pacman -Si 'package-name'", "pacman -Sii 'package-name'", "pactree 'package-name'".
-Before installing a package "sudo pacman -S 'package-name'" will providee a list with all packages to be installed, and during the onstallation we can see 'Opptional dependencies'.
+Before installing a package "sudo pacman -S 'package-name'" will providee a list with all packages to be installed, and during the installation we can see 'Opptional dependencies'.

 ## Task 3

-Manjaro doesn't have a command similar to 'sudo apt-mark hold your-package-name', but the pacman.conf can keep package's current state from being changed.
+Manjaro doesn't have a command similar to 'sudo apt-mark hold your-package-name', but the pacman.conf can make a package keep its current state and not be changed.

 1. Install the package: `sudo pacman -S nano`
 2. Hold the package (through configuration file): add the package to the IgnorePkg list in /etc/pacman.conf.